jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/StrategyPatternPractice/Task/task.md

   This class should take as a constructor parameter `paymentStrategy: PaymentStrategy` and should contain the `processOrderPayment` method, which invokes the `processPayment` method from `paymentStrategy`.
 - Transform the `Order` class into a `data class` that encapsulates details regarding the order's price and date.
-- Within the `Main::main` method, for every payment type, instantiate a `PaymentProcessor`.
-Ensure you pass the corresponding payment strategy during the object's creation.
+- Within the `Main::main` method, instantiate an `Order` object for each order and a `PaymentProcessor` for each payment type.
+  Make sure to pass the corresponding payment strategy when creating the `PaymentProcessor` object.

 By using the **Strategy** design pattern, the payment processing logic is separated from the `Order` class, making it more flexible and maintainable.